Thanyasit/Charge/README.md

 # Light Control With Color
 <h2>Description</h2>
 This code allows you to control a light using a photoresistor and a button, and also displays different colors on a NeoPixel strip based on the light level.
-The light is turned on and off using a relay, and the color of the NeoPixel strip is determined by the light level detected by the photoresistor.
+The light is turned on and off using a relay, and the color of the NeoPixel strip is determined by the light level detected by the photoresistor.<br><b>2020</b>
 <h2>Getting Started</h2>
 To get started with this code, you will need the following components:<br><br>